The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Abstract

 \section{Abstract}

-We give an algorithm to solve the word problem for Artin groups that do not contain any relations of length 3.
+We give a {quadratic-time explicit and computable algorithm} to solve the word problem for Artin groups that do not contain any relations of length 3.
 Furthermore, we prove that, given two geodesic words representing the same element, one can obtain one from the other by using a set of homogeneous relations that never increase the word length.